Health-System Specialty Pharmacy Outcomes Research Consortium

 Goal 3

-Completed and Ongoing Research Projects (As of Fall 2022):
+Completed and Ongoing Research Projects (As of Spring 2023):

 - This large, multisite retrospective cohort study was the first to demonstrate adherence rates across several HSSPs and provided novel insights into rates and reasons for appropriate gaps in therapy